ShreshthaSingh011/Web-design/README.md

 ![image](https://github.com/ShreshthaSingh011/Web-design/assets/50359330/3aab7e13-f918-4bf9-a728-75be4de006d8)

-# Learning about CSS pseudo selectors to change specific HTML elements.
+# Learning about CSS Pseudo Selectors to change specific HTML elements.

 <div align="justify">In this course, I built a balance sheet using pseudo selectors.
 I learned how to change the style of an element when one hovers over it with their mouse, and trigger other events on our webpage. </div>